 Jonathan Dickinson has an extensive trail system encompassed within the park's 16 natural communities.
 These trails are perfect for those who are new to hiking as well as visitors looking to trek a few miles.

-The Camp Murphy Off-road Bicycle Trail System is a nine-mile network of mountain bike trails, with loops rated for beginners all the way to "black diamond, experts only."
+The Camp Murphy Off-road Bicycle Trail System is a 9-mile network of mountain bike trails, with loops rated for beginners all the way to "black diamond, experts only."
 Each trail is marked by difficulty level and distance.
 Wearing an approved helmet is recommended while riding the trails.
-Maps of trail system are available at the Ranger Station and Kimbell Education and Visitor Center or online at Club Scrub.
+Maps of the trail system are available at the Ranger Station and Kimbell Education and Visitor Center or online at Club Scrub.
 The Camp Murphy Off-road Bicycle Trail System is specially designated for use by human powered bikes only.
 Human powered with electric assist bikes are not allowed on these trails but can be used on the park's multi-use trails.
 Please see "Bicycling" section above for information about these trails or visit the park's Kimbell Education and Visitor Center for maps and additional information.

 The Camp Murphy Off-road Bike Trail System is maintained and sponsored by Club Scrub and the Friends of Jonathan Dickinson State Park.
-For more information on Club Scrub and the Friends of Jonathan Dickinson State Park or about becoming a member.
+View more information on Club Scrub and the Friends of Jonathan Dickinson State Park or about becoming a member.

 A large picnic area is found on the shores of the Loxahatchee River, with dozens of picnic tables and grills.
 Four picnic pavilions are found here, three of which can be reserved for a fee.

 - The "Loxahatchee" and "Wilson Creek" pavilions are $60 plus tax (10 tables - 60 persons) and the larger "Kitching Creek" pavilion is $100 plus tax (20 tables - 150 persons).